Wednesday, April 1, 2015

 Surowitz v.
 Hilton Hotels Corp case brief

-Posture: District Court dismissed case, appeals affirms.
+Posture: District Court dismissed the case, appeals affirms.
 Judgment reversed by SCOTUS.

-Facts: Surowitz, a stockholder in Hilton, files derivative action on behalf of corporation against officers and directors who had defrauded it of several million dollars in violation of Securities Act of 1933, Securities Exchange Act of 1934, and Delaware Corp Law.
-60 page complaint in line with language of Federal Rule 11 with a verification of the complaint stating that some of allegations were true and she on “information and belief” thought all other allegations true.
+Facts: Surowitz, a stockholder in Hilton, files derivative action on behalf of the corporation against officers and directors who had defrauded it of several million dollars in violation of Securities Act of 1933, Securities Exchange Act of 1934, and Delaware Corp Law.
+60-page complaint in line with the language of Federal Rule 11 with a verification of the complaint stating that some of the allegations were true and she on “information and belief” thought all other allegations true.